ManiraM-1/Accident-Prevention-Detection-and-Reporting-Mechanism-of-a-Car/README.md

   - Auto-dials emergency contacts if necessary.
 - **Real-Time Alerts**: Sends notifications to vehicle owner, emergency services, or guardians.
 - **Failsafe Measures**: Allows false-alarm cancellation and optional ignition cutoff on high BAC.
+- **Google Maps API**:Used Maps Static API to dynamically generate map snapshots based on live GPS coordinates.
+These snapshots are embedded into emergency SMS alerts to assist responders with quick visual context.

 ---